 ENVIRONMENTAL IMPACT ASSESSMENT ORDINANCE

-Pursuant to Section 10 and 12 of the Environmental Impact Assessment Ordinance (EIAO), the Director of Environmental Protection (the Director) grants this further environmental permit to China State Construction Engineering (Hong Kong) Limited (hereinafter referred to as the "Permit Holder") to construct the designated projects described in Part B subject to the conditions specified in Part C. The issue of this further environmental permit is based on the documents, approvals or permissions described below:
+Pursuant to Section 10 of the Environmental Impact Assessment Ordinance (EIAO), the Director of Environmental Protection (the Director) grants this environmental permit to the Civil Engineering and Development Department (CEDD) (hereinafter referred to as the "Permit Holder") to construct the designated project described in Part B subject to the conditions specified in Part C. The issue of this environmental permit is based on the documents, approvals or permissions described below:

 Document in the Register :